Heliconia psittacorum

 Heliconia psittacorum (parrot's beak, parakeet flower, parrot's flower, parrot's plantain, false bird-of-paradise) is a perennial herb native to the Caribbean and South America.
 It is considered native to French Guiana, Guyana, Suriname, Venezuela, Colombia, Bolivia, Brazil, Paraguay, Panama and Trinidad and Tobago.
 It is reportedly naturalized in Gambia, Thailand, Puerto Rico, Hispaniola, Jamaica and the Lesser Antilles.
 It is often cultivated as a tropical ornamental plant in regions outside its native range.

+Description

+Heliconia psittacorum can grow 1 - 2 meters tall.
+The leaves are lanceolate to elliptical, and are similar to banana leaves.

-Unlike most species of plants that require the use of pollinators for pollination the H. Psittacorum naturally prefers the absence of pollinators for pollination.
-In other words, it is well capable of pollinating itself, any use of pollinators can do more harm than good.
-The flower has both male parts (anthers) and female parts (stigma and pistil), also referred to as a hermaphroditic angiosperm.
+The flower has both male parts (anthers) and female parts (stigma and pistil), also referred to as a monoecious angiosperm.
+The inflorescence is erect, consisting of red bracts and pale-yellow tubular flowers.